romulusae/romulus/index.md

 Romulus is a submission to the [NIST lightweight competition](https://csrc.nist.gov/projects/lightweight-cryptography).
-You can find the v1.2 specifications [here](https://romulusae.github.io/romulus/Romulus.pdf).
+You can find the v1.2 specifications [here](https://romulusae.github.io/romulus/Romulus.pdf) and the latest v1.3 specifications here.

+Romulus is composed of 3 variants, each using the tweakable block cipher Skinny-128/384+ internally:
+- Romulus-N, a nonce-based AE (NAE)
+- Romulus-M, a nonce misuse-resistant AE (MRAE)
+- Romulus-H, a hash function

 # Team